 Your email subscribers will decide whether to open your email, trash it, or report it as spam based purely on your email’s subject line.
 Free web email services like Gmail and Yahoo!
 Mail decide whether to send your emails to your subscribers’ inbox or their spam folder.

-On top of that, each of your subscribers receive a daily average of 126 emails.
+On top of that, each of your subscribers receives a daily average of 126 emails.

 That’s a lot of emails competing for your subscribers’ attention!